Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 1. Save dhcp_staticlist nvram values to **/opt/tmp/dhcp_staticlist.txt**.
 This will allow you to restore the values after performing a factory reset.

-2. Restore dhcp_staticlist nvram values from **/opt/tmp/dhcp_staticlist.txt**
+2. Restore dhcp_staticlist nvram values from **/opt/tmp/dhcp_staticlist.txt**.

-3. Preview nvram dhcp_staticlist in dnsmasq format
+3. Preview nvram dhcp_staticlist in dnsmasq format.

 4. Append output of dhcp_staticlist to **/jffs/configs/dnsmasq.conf.add** in dnsmasq format and disable **Manual Assignment** in the WAN GUI.
 You will then be prompted to reboot the router to have the settings take effect.

-5. Disable DHCP Manual Assignment in the LAN GUI
+5. Disable DHCP Manual Assignment in the LAN GUI.

-6. Enable DHCP Manual Assignment in the LAN GUI
+6. Enable DHCP Manual Assignment in the LAN GUI.

-7. Save nvram dhcp_staticlist to **/opt/tmp/dhcp_staticlist.txt** and delete the DHCP Manual Assignment nvram values from dhcp_staticlist
+7. Save nvram dhcp_staticlist to **/opt/tmp/dhcp_staticlist.txt** and delete the DHCP Manual Assignment nvram values from dhcp_staticlist.

 8. Display the character count of dhcp_staticlist.